It’s Official: Interaction to Next Paint (INP) to Become a Core Web Vitals Metric

 Why INP Is More Challenging Than FID

-As mentioned above, FID quantifies a user's experience when trying to interact with unresponsive pages, but it only measures the first interaction.
-According to Google, INP takes a more well-rounded measurement of a site’s responsiveness by covering a site’s entire spectrum of interactions, from the time a page first begins to load until the user leaves a page.
+Google’s First Input Delay (FID) metric quantifies a user's experience when trying to interact with unresponsive pages, but it only measures the first interaction.
+According to Google, INP takes a more well-rounded measurement of a site’s responsiveness by covering a site’s entire spectrum of interactions, from the time a page first begins to load until the user leaves the page.
 This comprehensive measurement makes INP a more reliable indicator of a site’s overall responsiveness than FID.

 How to Improve Your INP Score